anze3db/blog/_posts/2023-01-30-selenium-testing-library.md

 assert len(driver.find_elements(By.Name, "my-element")) == 1
 ```

 Note, that we can't use `find_elment` for this because it doesn't catch the case when there is more than one element with the name `my-element` on the page.
-In that case the function returns the first element found an ingores all the other instances.
+In that case, the function returns the first element found and ignores all the other instances.
 Second example:

 ```python
 # Wait until the element is visible on the page